 Transporting water from distant sources is no less difficult now than it was then.
 The process consumes precious time that could be used for more productive activities, such as farming or going to school.

-“Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.” —Psalm 23:4 (NIV)
+Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.—Psalm 23:4 (NIV)

 Pray for improved health.

 Great Healer, You are good and merciful.
-Touch these precious little ones.
+Touch precious little ones endangered by dirty water and poor sanitation and hygiene.
 Give them Your strength to fight off the illnesses that wrack their bodies.
-Lead their communities to discover clean water sources close by so they can improve their health.
+Lead their communities to discover clean water sources close by so they can enjoy better health.

-“… The streams of God are filled with water to provide the people with grain, for so you have ordained it.” —Psalm 65:9 (NIV)
+The streams of God are filled with water to provide the people with grain, for so you have ordained it.—Psalm 65:9 (NIV)

 Pray for people to discover the Source of living water.

-My soul thirsts for You, my flesh yearns for You, in a dry and weary land where there is no water.” —Psalm 63:1 (NASB)
+My soul thirsts for You, my flesh yearns for You, in a dry and weary land where there is no water.—Psalm 63:1 (NASB)

-“… Water will gush forth in the wilderness and streams in the desert.” —Isaiah 35:6 (NIV)
+Water will gush forth in the wilderness and streams in the desert.—Isaiah 35:6 (NIV)

-Pray for World Vision’s donor and partners.
+Pray for World Vision’s donors and partners.

-World Vision recognizes that the visionary achievements of ending the global water and sanitation crisis by 2030 cannot be accomplished alone.
+World Vision recognizes that the visionary achievements of ending the global water and sanitation crises by 2030 cannot be accomplished alone.
 We are privileged to partner with individual donors, foundations, corporations, national and local governments, and other humanitarian organizations to accomplish this life-saving work.